xanderhendriks/rpi-embedded-target-action-runner/README.md

+# Ensuring Product Reliability
+The main goal of this workshop is to show some ways that could assist in making sure that shipped products are of sufficient quality to delight customers.
+Both from an electronics and firmware perspective.
+The approach to achieve this consists of two key components.

+## Firmware verification
+First there is the firmware that implements the product's functionality.
+Bugs in the firmware will affect every product running this code and will greatly affect how the end user perceives the product.
+Both in a positive and a negative way.
+Nowadays with iterative ways of working it is possible to release more features in a shorter time.
+Delivering a pipeline of constant improvements to the product for the customer through over the air (OTA) updates.
+The downside of this is that it has become impossible to spend a lot of time testing every release, as this would mean spending more time on testing than on writing code.
+Luckily there are a lot of tools available today that can be used to automate this process.
+We will look at how Github actions can be used to build firmware images in the cloud in a reliable and reproducible manner.
+And how a Raspberry Pi (RPi) can be used as a remote action runner to verify the functionality of every firmware build in a fully automated way.

+### Different types of testing
+During firmware development different types of testing can be identified.
+Some of them are very easy to implement and can be run in an automated manner.
+Meaning that with a minimal amount of effort these tests can be run on any change of the code.
+Resulting in a higher confidence that the code willl work as designed.

+#### Compiler
+It may sound silly, but the compiler can be part of the testing regime.
+Most modern compilers generate warnings on code which may not do what the developer intended.
+By enabling the feature to treat all warnings as errors, these kind of bugs can be avoided.

+#### Static analysis
+Similar to the compiler, another suite of tools that can help reducing potential bugs are static analysis tools.
+They check the code and point out code constructs that are know to cause bugs during maintenance of the code.
+As an often heard quote says: "Code is written once, but read many times".
+We better make sure the person who has to modify the code after us can understand what we have done.
+It may even just be our future self 3 months down the track.

+[Wikipidea](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) has a good list of available tools.
+Both free and paid.

+#### Unit testing
+In unit testing you take a single source file and check its functionality by calling its functions with different parameters to see if they give the expected result.
+This can also be a great help for development as it is a lot easier to check corner cases that can't easily be tested in the real product.
+Think of a temperature sensor giving back a negative reading.
+In the unit test the call to external modules need to be 'mocked'.
+In the case of the temperature sensor you would write a new function which replaces the sesnor's read function.
+This new function would be created as such that it would return a set of know values to be consumed by the test.

+[Wikipidea](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks) has a good list of available tools.
+Most of them are free to use.

+#### Integration testing
+Integration testing is often overlooked, while it is actually a very powerful way of testing the code.
+You combine a small set of source files together and build them into a mini application for a very specific purpose.
+This could for instance be to verify the time it takes for a safety feature to detect a problem and bring the system in a safe state.
+Or testing the throughput of the code controlling a certain interface to see if it consistently meeds the speed requirements for the system.

+#### System testing
+For the system test we need to be able to verify that all it's interfaces are working as expected.
+This is typically done as a black box test where without knowlegde of the code the external interfaces are monitored and controlled.
+This can be done in different ways.
+You could hook up hardware that mimics the communication of sensors and actuators or you could have the real hardware with some extra hardware around it which can be controlled or monitored from the system test.

+## Final acceptance test
+Having firmware that is going to be a big hit with the customer is only half the picture.
+If the hardware is not working properly the end result will still be a dissatisfied user.
+To avoid this every product has to be tested before it is packed and shipped.
+This is often done with expensive test equipment which uses a customised bed of nails to probe all the important signals on the board.
+Something that is not cost effective for an early stage startup until product market fit has been reached and the product is being manufactured in larger batch sizes.
+We will explore a cost effective test environment utilising an RPi running a Flask server with a simple React based UI.

+The code for the workshop for this part can be found in github repository: [xanderhendriks/rpi-final-acceptance-test](https://github.com/xanderhendriks/rpi-final-acceptance-test).

 # Hardware used
 ## Raspberry Pi
 The [Raspberry Pi 3 Model B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) is a relatively cheap, but capabable compute module which is powerfull enough to deploy firmware from [Github actions](https://github.com/features/actions) on the target.
 It is out of the box supported by the [Github action runner](https://github.com/actions/runner).